 The National Treasury in 2005 issued the Supply Chain Management Regulations, which gave rise to the supply chain management model policy for adoption by municipalities and municipal entities in terms of section 111 of the Municipal Finance Management Act, No 56 of 2003.
 The model policy prescribes the minimum requirements and principles, which municipalities and municipal entities must adhere to for their supply chain management systems.
-The policy was issued principally for the acquisition of goods and services and consist out of four parts.
+The policy was issued principally for the acquisition of goods and services and consist out of three two parts.
 Referred to as the Supply Chain Policy.

-- 1) SCM policy for normal goods and services - 2) In addition, the Preferential Procurement Policy Framework Act requires an Organ of State to determine its Preferential Procurement Policy and to implement it within the framework prescribed (refer to Part B of this policy). - 3) In October 2015 via National Treasury circular 77, the National Treasury issued a Supply Chain Management Model Policy for Infrastructure Procurement and Delivery Management, in terms of Section 168 of the Municipal Finance Management Act of 2003 (Act 56 of 2003) in reference to SCM Regulation 3(2), this model policy prescribes the standards and gateways system requirements and principles which municipalities and municipal entities must adhere to when procuring infrastructure related services linking to CIDB and ISO standards and ethos, therefore the model policy for infrastructure Delivery and procurement serves as a conduit for the alignment between CIDB Act and supply chain management systems. - 4) Giving effect to section 116 of the Municipal Financial Management Act 56 of 2003, a Contract Management framework have been adopted in this policy
+- 1) SCM policy for normal goods and services - 2) In addition, the Preferential Procurement Policy Framework Act requires an Organ of State to determine its Preferential Procurement Policy and to implement it within the framework prescribed (refer to Part B of this policy) - 2) 3) Giving effect to section 116 of the Municipal Financial Management Act 56 of 2003, a Contract Management framework have been adopted in this policy